-On January 16, 2018 the Planning Department will host a citywide Community meeting to present the proposed land use classification revision and seek public comment.
-We want your input and hope you can attend!
-More information can be found here.
+On January 16, 2018 the Planning Department held a citywide Community meeting to present the proposed land use classification revision and seek public comment.
+A preview of the meeting flyer can be found here.

 Proposed future land use classification changes

-The initial draft version of the revised Future Land Use classifications can be downloaded here.
-The Planning Department will continue revising this document leading up to the January 16th public meeting.
-However, it is posted here to give the community a first look at proposed changes and to serve as a basis for preliminary public comments.
+The initial draft version of the updated Future Land Use classifications can be downloaded here.
+The draft versions of the updated Future Land Use classifications are posted here to give the community a first look at proposed changes and to serve as a basis for preliminary public comments.